Inguinal Hernias Causes, Symptoms and Treatment

 - Conventional surgery was based on Bassini's operation; this consisted of apposition of the transversus abdominis and transversalis fascia and the lateral rectus sheath to the inguinal ligament.
 The Shouldice technique uses two layers of running suture in a similar fashion.

 - However, the Lichtenstein technique is widely used, where a piece of open-weave polypropylene mesh is used to repair and reinforce the abdominal wall.
 This operation is easier to learn, gives earlier mobility and has a very low recurrence rate.
 The standard repair now uses prostheses, usually polypropylene mesh.
-It is, however, associated with a slightly increased risk of infection.

 - There are two approaches: either the transabdominal preperitoneal (TAPP) or the totally extraperitoneal (TEP) procedure.
 In TAPP, the surgeon goes into the peritoneal cavity and places a mesh through a peritoneal incision over possible hernia sites.
 TEP is different, as the peritoneal cavity is not entered and mesh is used to seal the hernia from outside the peritoneum.
 The mesh, where used, becomes incorporated by fibrous tissue.